 Techniques for Obtaining Real Feedback from Users and Stakeholders

-One of the most crucial stages in developing any product or service is obtaining direct and real feedback from end-users and stakeholders.
-This feedback helps you shape your product based on the actual needs and desires of the market, rather than just assumptions and predictions.
-This, in turn, brings the final product closer to success.
+One of the most critical stages in developing any product or service is gathering direct, real feedback from end users and stakeholders.
+This feedback enables you to refine the product based on actual market needs and expectations rather than assumptions or predictions, ultimately increasing the likelihood of success.

 Techniques for Obtaining Real Feedback